rodricfanou/African_Route-collectors_Data_Analyzer-ARDA/README.md

 - python-cymru-services-master

 Acknowledgements:
 This work was partially supported by the Internet Society (ISOC).
-During ARDA's implementation, technical support have also been provided by Nishal Gobhurdhan, Dibya Khatiwada, the JINX technical team, and the Af-IX.
+During ARDA's implementation, technical support have also been provided by Nishal Goburdhan, Dibya Khatiwada, the JINX technical team, and the Af-IX.